An-dy1/bs-lunch-learn/README.md

   1. Look at only this element and add a delay (just like you can exclue certain elements, you can also pick certain ones to look at, which is especially useful to a developer I think)
   2. Let's scroll to and then add a post-interaction wait and see what happens

+# 6. Advanced scenarios (1):

+- Olha's login

+# 7. Advanced scenarios (2):

+- The limits of my JavaScript abilities have been challenged by the Tennessee Tourism website.
+So, let me take you on a journey.
+- # TODO: Pull up repos showing the issue?
+- Remove mergeImgHack and show the problem

-General notes:
+# General notes:

-- Add javascript advanced scenario
+- Add javascript advanced scenario?
 - Discuss merge image hack and open source
 - Show Tennessee difficulty
 - Maybe just do this from within the development code?
 Or explain that you could if you were a developer, easily integrate this into styling work; or you could put it in automated functional test code as well, which in fact we have done for Tennessee, for UR I believe, and for AAFP to some extent